webercoder/gocean/README.md

 ## Development Plan

-The `coops` directory contains libraries for connecting to the [NOAA CO-OPS API](https://api.tidesandcurrents.noaa.gov/api/prod/).
+The `src/coops` directory contains libraries for connecting to the [NOAA CO-OPS API](https://api.tidesandcurrents.noaa.gov/api/prod/).

-The `stations` directory contains libraries for retrieving NOAA oceanic station data.
+The `src/stations` directory contains libraries for retrieving NOAA oceanic station data.

 The top-level program has a few convenience functions for querying the API but will